Aircloak/TrainingMaterial/slides-server/content/admin.md

 --

 #### Choosing a user id
-## Multiple users per row - solution A
+## Multiple users per row - opt.
+A

 The solution today is to split such tables in two such that each half only contains the data belonging to one of the users.
 Shared data can be made available in all tables.

 --

 #### Choosing a user id
-## Multiple users per row - solution B
+## Multiple users per row - opt.
+B

 The solution in the future is to split such tables in multiple parts.
 Each part contains the data for one of the user, and has the columns containing data about the other users grey-listed.